KCAI Return to Campus Spring 2021

-The Fitness Center, Game Room, and Lounge within the Sherman Family Student Union will be open to students on a limited basis with priority given to BMRH residents.
-The Community Kitchen, Meeting Room, and Micro Kitchen will be closed for the fall semester.
+The Fitness Center, Game Room, and Micro Kitchen, and Lounge within the Sherman Family Student Union will be open to students on a limited basis with priority given to BMRH residents.
+The Community Kitchen, and Meeting Room will be closed for the fall semester.

 Visitors will not be permitted in the residence hall.
 Campus visitors are by appointment only.

 Orientation will be held from Thursday, January 21 through Friday, January 22.
 Due to ongoing pandemic circumstances, Orientation events will be hosted virtually.
 Please plan accordingly to be present and online during the days and times listed on the schedule.
 All sessions will be recorded, so should you happen to miss one, or experience technology issues, the information and material will still be available.

 LIBERAL ARTS CLASSES

 The focus of all in-person on-campus interaction this Spring will be on studio instruction and work time.